acarlson33/firepit/README.md

 > warning: missing important features.
 This is currently in early alpha testing, expect bugs and issues to arise.
 Not recommended for production or enterprise use.

-The original idea was for an open source "extension" of sorts to discord, since then it has expanded in scope to be it's own project.
+The original idea was for an open source "extension" of sorts to discord, since then it has been scrapped and then re-made to be it's own project.
 Functions like a discord clone with some added features.

 ## Features
 - **Server support** - support for servers like on discord